 Once you have gained entry into your destination, you can then cancel the ticket using the ‘Cancel Flight‘ option in the itinerary.

-You will receive a full refund, which will be credited back to the same credit card used to make the booking.
+Once you select the ‘Cancel Flight’ option, you’ll receive a full refund, which will be credited back to the same credit card used to make the booking.

 And now you are now free to continue on your meandering way…